 Reconfigure your HomeGroup or WorkGroup nework

-If you have upgraded your PC to Windows 10 v1803, skip this method as the homegroup feature no longer exist in the new update.
+If you have upgraded your PC to Windows 10 v1803, skip this method as the Homegroup feature no longer exists in the new update.

 - Go to Start Menu and search for HomeGroup.
 Open it.